Badger Hollow Solar Farm: History

 Construction of Badger Hollow Phase I started in 2020 and finished in November 2021.
 The project was delayed to allow the developer more time in managing the acquisition of the solar panels which was impacted by federal government changes to trade tariffs.

-A 5.7 mile, 138 kV generator tie lie was constructed to connect Badger Hollow facility with the existing electric transmission system.
-The tie line line cost $15.6 million and finished full construction in December 2021.
+A 5.7 mile, 138 kV generator tie line was constructed to connect Badger Hollow facility with the existing electric transmission system.
+The tie line cost $15.6 million and finished full construction in December 2021.

-Construction of Badger Hollow Phase 2 (remaining 150 MW) has faced time delays and cost overruns due to impacts from COVID-19 as well as US government trade and tariff investigations into solar panel distributors and compliance on the sourcing of materials and labor to produce the panels.
-Phase 2 is expected to enter operations in early 2023.
+Construction of Badger Hollow Phase 2 (remaining 150 MW) faced time delays and cost overruns due to impacts from COVID-19 as well as US government trade and tariff investigations into solar panel distributors and compliance on the sourcing of materials and labor to produce the panels.
+Phase 2 entered full operation in December 2023.

-Electricity Production
+Electricity production

-During the first 12 months of operation (November 2020 through October 2021), Badger Hollow Phase 1 (150 MW) generated 192 GWh, approximately 0.3% of the total 2020 electricity generated in Wisconsin (62,584 GWh).
-The facility had an approximate annual capacity factor of 14% during that time.
+In 2024, Badger Hollow I and II generated a combined 396 GWh of electricity, approximately 0.62% of the total electricity generated in Wisconsin (63,918 GWh).
+The combined facility had an approximate annual capacity factor of 15% in 2024, up from 13.3% in 2023 (Badger Hollow I only).
 While presiding over the transfer of ownership stage, the PSC asked the owners to use an 18% capacity factor for their Electric Generation Expansion Analysis System (EGEAS) analysis.